Grilled Chipotle-Orange Salmon

 - 4 to 6 thin slices from another large orange

-At least 4 hours prior to grilling, place a cedar plank inside a large rimmed pan.
+- At least 4 hours prior to grilling, place a cedar plank inside a large rimmed pan.
 Pour in the beer, plus two beer cans of water to cover the plank.
 Add more water if needed.
 Place a couple heavy mugs on top of the plank to push the plank into the liquid.
 Let soak until ready to grill.
-If you don’t want to use beer, just use all water.
+If you don't want to use beer, just use all water.
+When possible, soak plank overnight.

-Drain liquid from pan, leaving the plank inside.
+- Drain liquid from pan with cedar plank, leaving the plank inside.
 Add salmon fillet, skin side down, to plank.
 Rub chipotle-orange mixture all over the top and sides of the salmon.
 Sprinkle with a bit of kosher salt and freshly ground black pepper.
-Top with the fresh orange slices.
+Top with fresh orange slices.

 (This post was originally published in 2015, and remains one of my favorite grilling recipes.
 Photos and some of the text were updated in 2018.)